dotlang/language/doc/RFE.md

 Why array should not have this?
 One application of not having this: throw runtime errors.
 But this is not the correct way to throw runtime error (using missing array index). because the error message will be confusing.

-? - Now that everything is immutable, we can think of functions as immutable lambda bindings!
+Y - Now that everything is immutable, we can think of functions as immutable lambda bindings!
 `let process: func(x:int)->int = { ... }`
 yes it is possible but just makes syntax more confusing and less readable.
 What can be application of this?